Guitar Technique – 60 Essential Scale Patterns

 So, if you get stuck with any of these 1234 variations, take a minute and review the scale you’re working on.
 Then, return to the pattern and continue your study from there.

 To begin, here’s the ascending version of the 1234 pattern to learn and apply to your solos.
 Go slow with this pattern, starting with quarter notes and 8th notes in the beginning.

 From there, for an extra challenge, work triplets with this pattern.
 Applying a three-note rhythm to a four-note pattern pushes any scale pattern to new heights in your playing.

 Click to hear guitar techniques scale patterns 23

 1234 Scale Pattern 2

-This approach will help you switch gears with different patterns in your studies, and help keep older pattern fresh in your hands and ears within your practice routine.
+This helps you switch gears with different patterns, and keeps older pattern fresh within your practice routine.